stream-interop/stream-interop/README.md

 Notes:

-- **The underlying resource is not exposed publicly here.** The underlying resource MAY remain private or protected.
-See the _ResourceStream_ interface below for details on making underlying resource publicly accessible.
+- **The encapsulated resource is not exposed publicly here.** Indeed, the _Stream_ might encapsualte something other than a resource of type (stream).
+The encapsulated resource, if there is one, MAY remain private or protected.
+See the _ResourceStream_ interface below for details on making the encapsulated resource publicly accessible.

 - **There are no `isReadable()`, etc. methods.** If necessary, such functionality can be determined by typehinting against the interface, or by checking `instanceof`, etc.

-- **The `$metadata` property is expected change dynamically.** That is, as the underlying resource gets read from and written to, the metadata for that resource is likely to change.
+- **The `$metadata` property is expected change dynamically.** That is, as the encapsulated resource gets read from and written to, the metadata for that resource is likely to change.
 Thus, the `$metadata` property value is expected to change along with it.
 In practical terms, this likely means a `stream_get_meta_data()` call on each access of `$metadata`.

 ### _ResourceStream_

-The _ResourceStream_ interface defines this property to allow public access to the underlying resource:
+The _ResourceStream_ interface defines this property to allow public access to the encapsulated resource:

 - `public resource $resource { get; }`
-    - Represents the resource as if opened by [`fopen()`][].
+    - Represents the resource as if opened by [`fopen()`][], [`fsockopen()`][], [`popen()`][], etc.
     - It MUST be a `resource of type (stream)`; for example, as determined by `get_resource_type()`.
     - It SHOULD NOT be publicly settable.

 Notes:

-- **Not all _Stream_ implementations need to expose the underlying resource.** Exposing the resource gives full control over it to consumers, who can then manipulate it however they like (e.g. close it, move the pointer, and so on).
+- **Not all _Stream_ implementations need to expose the encapsulated resource.** Exposing the resource gives full control over it to consumers, who can then manipulate it however they like (e.g. close it, move the pointer, and so on).
 However, having access to the resource may be necessary for some consumers.

+- **Some _Stream_ implementations might not encapsulate any resource at all.** Although resources of type (stream) are the most common source for a stream, other sources MAY be used, in which cases _ResourceStream_ is neither appropriate nor necessary.

 ### _ClosableStream_